sul-cidr/mime-dh2025-slides/slides.md

 https://github.com/broadwell/LART

 :::
 We augmented the 3D pose data from PHALP with a customized action recognition tool built by the same team, named Lagrangian Action Recognition with Transformers.
-This software also produces a 60-element vector in the AVA "Atomic Visual Actions" embedding space to describe every detected action by every pose in every frame, which provide much more computationally meaningful descriptions of the actions than the simple labels from the taxonomy (things like "watch, stand, walk").
+This software also produces a 60-element vector in the AVA "Atomic Visual Actions" embedding space to describe every detected action inferred for every pose in every frame.
+These vectors provide much more computationally meaningful descriptions of the actions than the simple labels from the taxonomy (things like "watch, stand, walk").

 ---